albin-joseph/nodejs-micro-service/blog/README.md

 - *Client (ReactJS APP)*
     - It's  ReactJS app.
 This is not the part of micro service
     - This client is created to demonstrate how to consume the microservice from client apps

+### Asyn EventBus Implementation
+- Many different implementations.
+RabbitMQ, Kafka, NATS
+- Receive events, publish them to listners
+- Many different subtle features that make async communication way easier or way harder
+- We are going to build our own event bus using Express.
+It will not implement the vast majority or features a normal bus has.
+- Yes, for our next app we will use a production grade, open source event bus.